Ashcroft318/encryption-tool/README.md

 # encryption-tool
+## C.A.S.T.L.E.
+(Crytographic Algorithm for Secure Transmission and Lasting Encryption)
 A powerful encryption/decryption tool designed for secure communication and data protection.
 It enables users to encrypt and decrypt messages and files with ease, ensuring confidentiality and privacy.

 ## Features